emiliedube/w19-360420-machine-learning/Report/ReportkNN.md

 *How much does performance vary on unseen data?*

+Performance varies slightly every time the classification model is run.
+The standard deviation is particularly low.

-Mean:
+Mean: 0.9695620437956158

-STD:
+STD: 1.7353615003463184 x 10^-4

 *What is a sensible baseline against which we should compare our model's performance?*

+A sensible baseline to use to compare our model's performance is that of random identification.
+If the majority of data shows positive, then it is safe to run the classification as though all of the data is positive.
+This way, we will get a maximum accuracy equal to the actual number of positive data.
+This is an obvious and simple baseline.

-Line 200 in DataSet.java details a method that prints a label indicating the frequency.
+Line 200 in DataSet.java details a method that prints a label indicating the frequency of a given label.
+So, if we identify the frequency of a certain label to be, say, 70%, then we can safely say that, by running as though all data is that certain label, we will have 70% accuracy.

 Analysis of Different Error Types
 -------------------